couch2coders/DoorDash/README.md

 # Executive Summary
 ### TLDR:
 **Summary**
-- We expect overall employee churn to be between 15 - 20% with 80% level of accuracy for FY 2025
+- We expect overall employee churn (net loss) & attrition (total loss) to be 15% & 26% respectively for FY 2025
   - Churn rates vary across job functions, highest rates for Ops & lowest for Engineering/Finance
-  - Largest drivers for churn is employee Tenure & working from either the Seattle or SanFran branches
+  - Largest drivers for attrition is employee Tenure & working from either the Seattle or SanFran branches
-    - On average, 1 additional year of tenure is associated with a 5% decrease in churn
+    - On average, 1 additional year of tenure is associated with a 5% decrease in attrition
-      - Highest rates of churn for associates < 2 years tenure
+      - Highest rates of attrition for associates < 2 years tenure
-    - Seattle & SanFran branches are associated with 5% less churn
+    - Seattle & SanFran branches are associated with 5% less attrition

 **Recommendation**
 - Investigating the differences between Seattle/SanFran & the NYC location, as both have similar work forces but different churn rates